taywa/django-saferpay/README.md

 ## django setup

-I use this django package in cunjunction with django-oscar.
+This django package in used in cunjunction with django-oscar.
 It can work with other django shop systems, nothing is tied to django-oscar.

+It's used with dango 1.11 but should/could work with django 2.0, 2.1.

 first update `settings.py`: